University of Minnesota Administrative Policy

 Unit

-• Receives, reviews and approves or denies employee’s request for paid medical leave beyond 10 days.
+• Receive, review, approve or deny employee’s request for paid medical leave beyond 14 calendar days.

 Related Information